libxsmm/libxsmm/README.md

 make TRACE=1
 ```

-Actually tracing calls (without debugger) can be accomplished by an environment variable called LIBXSMM_TRACE.
+Building an application which is able to trace calls (inside of the library) requires the shared library of LIBXSMM, alternatively the application is required to link the static library in a dynamic fashion (GNU tool chain: -rdynamic).
+Actually tracing calls (without debugger) can be the accomplished by an environment variable called LIBXSMM_TRACE.

 ```
 LIBXSMM_TRACE=1 ./myapplication